azine/email-bundle/README.md

 smpt.
 This might be blocked on shared hosting accounts. => ask your admin to un-block it.

-## Customize the tracking values in email links
+## GoogleAnalytics & Piwik: Customize the tracking values in email links
 In your implementation of the TemplateProvider, you can implement the function `getCampaignParamsFor($templateId, $params)` to define the values for the campaign tracking parameters in the links inside your